RedPitaya/Documentation/appsFeatures/examples/acqRF-exm1.rst

             % Wait for trigger
             % Until trigger is true wait with acquiring
             % Be aware of the while loop if trigger is not achieved
-            % Ctrl+C will stop code executing in MATLAB
+            % Ctrl+C will stop code execution in MATLAB

             while 1
                 trig_rsp = writeread(RP,'ACQ:TRIG:STAT?')